At Ian's Place, Part II - in which there is Angry Lipstick

 "Thank you for bringing this to my attention.
 I assure you I have no idea where any burns could have come from, and the loveseat (and everything else) was in perfect order when I left.
 As directed, I'll leave the keys on your counter next time I'm out.
 I can mail them to you.
 Please let me know if that's an option."

 ...but the more I thought about it, the more pissed off I became.
 I don't smoke; I've never seen Phil smoke, and I've never seen anyone else there.
-I locked the door when I lived, like always.
-I'm very much not good with loose ends, and I wanted to know what happened, how it could have happened.
+I'd locked the door when I left, like always.
+I'm very much not good with loose ends, and I wanted to know what happened - how it could have happened.
 I sent off another email.

 "Good afternoon, Ian; I'm really perplexed by this.
 Could it be a break-in situation?
 I don't smoke and I've never even lit incense at your place.
 Not to belabor the point, and I will return your keys, but would you mind sending a picture of the damage so I can see it?
 This is beyond weird, I promise."

-The response was a picture of the loveseat arm, clearly burned in two places, very much looking cigarette-sized.
+The response was a picture of the loveseat arm, clearly burned in two places, cigarette-sized.
 No words; not in the email, nothing in my mind.

 And then I brought the thing around to me: I, too, had violated Ian's trust.
 I'd plastered graffiti across his worn wood floor and then covered it up, like a punk.
-Here I thought I was doing the adult thing - promoting myself, budgeting, collaborating with another professional to utilise empty space.
+I'd come at this arrangement under the guise of doing the adult thing - promoting myself, budgeting, collaborating with another professional to utilise empty space.
 Why was I always like this, not calculating all the way across the equals-sign?
 I could feel that octopode's eye, 3000 miles away and through the carpet.
 J'accuse.